Norge, Virginia: Landmarks

 The Norge Historic District was considered for the National Register of Historic Places in 1992 (reference number 92001269), but there were owner objections.
 The landmarks include the following:

 Viking Hall: In 1908, a group of young men, who called themselves the "Vikings", purchased two lots on the corner of Richmond Rd. and Peninsula St. for $5.00 in order to construct a Town Hall.
 They wanted a centrally located place to be used for dances, meetings and parties as their parents had known in Norway.
 Viking Hall provided a space for a variety of venues until the 1920s, when it went into disrepair.
 The Norge Home Demonstration Club purchased the building, renovated it, and renamed it the Norge Community Hall.
 To this day, the community and many local organizations continue to make extensive use of this hall.

 Bergh Hotel: This hotel was built at the turn of the 20th century.
 It was owned and operated by Alfred Bergh to accommodate the new arrivals at the new community.
 The building today is thriving as a furniture store: since the 1980s it has been the "Williamsburg Wicker and Rattan".

 Kinde and Nesseth Store: Hans Kinde and John Nesseth opened Norge's first store in 1903.
 It was a general store that sold everything from clothing to fertilizer to groceries.
-In 1904, the first Norge post office operated from this facility.
+In 1904, the first Norge [post office] operated from this facility.
 The building was rebuilt in 1908 after a fire, and still operates today as an antique store under the name "The Old Store in the Village".

 The farm home of Carl Bergh, built around 1904, is located at the end of Farmville Lane in Norge.
 The house was built on the remaining foundation of Farmville Plantation Manor House dating to the early 1800s, which had burned in the 1890s.

 Other landmarks in Norge include the former Doll Factory, the former Williamsburg Soap and Candle Factory, Our Saviour's Evangelical Lutheran Church and the Norge Train Depot, which was listed in the National Register of Historic Places in 2009.

 Education

-It is within Williamsburg-James City County Public Schools.
+Norge is served by Williamsburg-James City County Public Schools.
 Area schools: